 Yes, you can use the new online LibraryH3lp Chat feature on the library website at https://southboroughlib.org/ about placing holds, recommending materials, providing program/event information, database/electronic resource information, ask about how to return books, material renewals, curbside pickup, hours or any potential closures or unexpected service changes.

-Please call us at 508-485-5031 to schedule a curbside pickup, retrieve or change library card account information instead of using chat for this purpose.
+For security reasons, please call us at 508-485-5031 to retrieve or change library card account information instead of using chat for this purpose.

 You can also call us about checking out nontraditional circulation items, including: